HonbraDev/cmd/docs/index.md

 * * *

 # Old web
-My old web (which is no longer updated) is accesable [here](http://honbraofficial.github.io/projects/cmd.html)
+My old web (which is no longer updated) is accesible [here](http://honbraofficial.github.io/projects/cmd.html)